Home » Recipes » How to make a Matcha Latte with Adaptogen Powders

 step 2 >> adaptogen powders

-This part is totally optional and is more of a way to optimize your latte.
-It shouldn't affect the flavor too much and instead will really add to the nutritional benefits.
+This step is completely optional and is simply a way to customize your latte.
+It shouldn’t change the flavor much, and some people choose it because they enjoy the added ingredients.

-I personally like using cordyceps (which are medicinal mushrooms) and pine pollen (which is slightly sweet and great for immune health).
+I personally like using cordyceps and pine pollen.
 If you're curious about adaptogen powders, check out my adaptogens 101 post!

 And if you want to try my favorite brand, Root & Bones, make sure to use my coupon code “simplyquinoa” for 15% off your order (hooray!) ♡